davidebizzocchi/DjangoMultiCat/README.md

 > ⚠️ **Warning**: The following commands are potentially destructive and irreversible!

 - `make remove-migrations` - Remove all migration files
-  > Deletes all unapplied Django migrations.
+  > Deletes all Django migrations.
 Development use only.

 - `make destroy-database` - Delete local database
   > Completely removes the Docker database volume.
 All data will be lost.